HR FAQ

 Is this a center-based program?

 Most of the services that we offer take place in the home or community of our clients.
+There may be some center based hours available.

 What methodology do you follow?